An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Introduction

 Most of the tasked-based libraries are based on C or C++ programming language.
-The C++ $11$ programming Language standard laid the foundations for concurrency by introducing futures, that have shown to support the concept of futurization to enable a task-based parallelism~\cite{cxx11_standard}.
+The C++ $11$ programming language standard laid the foundation for concurrency by introducing futures, that have shown to support the concept of futurization to enable a task-based parallelism~\cite{cxx11_standard}.
 In addition, the support for parallel execution with the so-called parallel algorithms were introduced in the C++ $17$ standard~\cite{cxx17_standard}.\\

-HPX is an open source asynchronous many task run time system that focuses on high performance computing~\cite{Heller2017,tabbal2011preliminary,kaiser2014hpx}.
+HPX is an open source asynchronous many task run time system that focuses on high performance computing~\cite{Kaiser2020}.
 HPX provides wait-free asynchronous execution and futurization for synchronization.
 It also features parallel execution policies utilizing a task scheduler, which enables a fine-grained load balancing parallelization and synchronization due to work stealing.
-HPX is in strict adherence to the C++ $11$~\cite{cxx11_standard} and C++ $17$ standard definitions~\cite{cxx17_standard}.\\
+HPX's application programming interface (API) is in strict adherence to the C++ $11$~\cite{cxx11_standard} and C++ $17$ standard API definitions~\cite{cxx17_standard}.
+For example for the concept of futurization the \lstinline|hpx:future| can be replaced by \lstinline|std::future| without breaking the API.\\